 (2) Subsection (1) does not apply to a person operating an employment agency for the sole purpose of hiring employees exclusively for one employer.

-A license is granted by the BC Director of the Employment Standards Act and must accord with the definition set out in section and a provide the required application materials set out in the Employment Standards Regulation.
+A license is granted by the BC Director of the Employment Standards Act and must accord with the definition set out in the section and provide the required application materials set out in the Employment Standards Regulation.

 In short, the process goes as follows:

-- The prospective employment agency fills out and provides a written application and a fee of $100 for process to the Director of Employment Standards.
+- The prospective employment agency fills out and provides a written application and a fee of $100 for the process to the Director of Employment Standards.

 - The Director may issue an employment agency license only if the applicant has.